mpereiraesaa/token-explorer/README.md

 ### Step 2: ⚙️ Environment Configuration

-- Create an `.env.development` file in the root of the `frontend` directory with the following content:
+- An `.env.development` file is in the root of the `frontend` directory with the following content:

     ```env
     NEXT_PUBLIC_API_URL=http://localhost:8080/api/v1